florpe/SprayDryFS/README.rst

 with the notion of content-addressable, immutable storage.
 The lowest unit of storage is the chunk, identified by its hash and optionally compressed with a shared dictionary.
-A file is given by a list of chunks and identified by the hash of their concatenation; a directory is a file describing file names, at- tributes, and hashes.
-Mounting hooks are provided via roots, which are iden- tified by a name and version.
-With these mechanisms SprayDryFS is geared to- wards use cases that benefit from versioning and transparent deduplication.
+A file is given by a list of chunks and identified by the hash of their concatenation; a directory is a file describing file names, attributes, and hashes.
+Mounting hooks are provided via roots, which are identified by a name and version.
+With these mechanisms SprayDryFS is geared towards use cases that benefit from versioning and transparent deduplication.

-Encryption is not in the scope of SprayDryFS, but could conceivably be imple- mented as an outgrowth of chunk compression support.
+Encryption is not in the scope of SprayDryFS, but could conceivably be implemented as an outgrowth of chunk compression support.

 Implementation
 ==============